EmbodiedDiffusion: End-to-End Traversability-Guided Visual Diffusion for Heterogeneous Robot Navigation: Related Work

-Diffusion models have recently been applied to motion generation, including quadruped pose diffusion (DiPPeST)~\cite{Stamatopoulou2024}, goal-conditioned exploration (NoMaD)~\cite{Sridhar2024}, cost-aware trajectory generation (MPD)~\cite{Carvalho2025}, and diffusion-based navigation from images (VENTURA~\cite{Zhang2025VENTURA}, NaviDiffusor~\cite{Zeng2025}).
-Other work investigates diffusion for FPV video synthesis~\cite{Serpiva2025}.
-While effective, these methods generally rely on precomputed costmaps or external traversability estimates, do not jointly infer traversability and trajectories, and often require explicit geometric reasoning or optimization at deployment.
+Diffusion models have recently been applied to motion generation, including quadruped pose diffusion (DiPPeST)~\cite{Stamatopoulou2024}, goal-conditioned exploration (NoMaD)~\cite{Sridhar2024}, cost-aware trajectory generation (MPD)~\cite{Carvalho2025}, and image-based navigation (VENTURA~\cite{Zhang2025VENTURA}, NaviDiffusor~\cite{Zeng2025}).
+While effective, these methods require expert demonstrations or planner-generated ground truth, rely on precomputed costmaps or external traversability estimates, and treat traversability and trajectory generation as separate processes.
+For aerial robots specifically, Artificial Potential Field (APF) based indoor planners are computationally expensive and difficult to tune when operating directly on dense 3D point clouds, while GPS-dependent outdoor methods fail in GPS-denied environments~\cite{Wang2025}.
+Critically, no existing diffusion-based planner unifies navigation across fundamentally different embodiments such as ground and aerial robots.
+In contrast, we simultaneously learn traversability and trajectory generation from vision using planner-free synthetic supervision, without curated datasets or geometric optimization at deployment.

-For UAVs, safety-focused navigation methods such as GPS-denied collision avoidance~\cite{Wang2025} and EAST~\cite{Li2025} provide guarantees via handcrafted constraints or barrier functions, but still depend on modular perception–planning pipelines.